 The first step I did was searching for the center of the scarf.
 I basically folded the scarf lengthwise once, then iron it lightly.
 Then I folded again widthwise and iron lightly once again.
 Below is the picture of the center point I found on my scarf.

 I then created a simple neckline pattern.
 Basically, I fold a scrap of tracing paper in two lengthwise so that I’m working from the center and then just “mirror” the pattern on the other side to get a full neckline pattern.
-For the front neckline, I measured 12 inches from the center to side.
-Then I measured 6 inches top-bottom for the front, and 2 inches for the back.Then I hand drew the deeper front curve and shallower back curve.
+For the front neckline, I measured 12 cm from the center to side.
+Then I measured 6 cm top-bottom for the front, and 2 cm for the back.Then I hand drew the deeper front curve and shallower back curve.

 Finishing up the “mirror”, I get this full neckline pattern:

 Then after I chose which side of the fabric is to be the front, I pinned the pattern, aligning it to the center (I used the fold lines created during the ironing to align this properly).
 Then I cut the neckline with a rotary cutter, cutting the tracing paper along with it.
 And because the fabric started fraying quite badly, I did not delay finishing up the neckline with some black bias tape.